mar10outof10/PasswordKeepR/planning/planning.md

 - I want to categorize my passwords
 - I want to be able to delete passwords
 - I want to be able to add password to local clipboard on click
+- (stretch) I want to be able to see a user org
 - (stretch) I want to be able to delete my account
 2. As a business owner,
 - I want to be able to create an organization to store my org passwords
 - I want to be able to add/remove members from my org
 - I want to categorize my passwords
 - (stretch) I want to be able to delete my org
+- (stretch) I want to be able to see an org dashboard
 3. As an employee I want to be able to access my orgs passwords

 ## MVP FEATURES